AngelS017/ABC-algorithm-for-TSP/ArtificialBeeColony_TSP/README.md

 ## Version History

+### [v 2.0.3] - 2025-08-25
+- Optimized the function distance_path() with numba, able to perform significantly faster distance calculations
+- Improved GridSearch efficiency by preventing the evaluation of duplicate hyperparameter combinations, resulting in a faster search process.

 ### [v 2.0.2] - 2024-10-24
 - Changes on how to pass the hyperparameters for the different employed and onlooker bee mutation strategies.
 - Eliminated the search for unnecessary hyperparameter combinations from the ABC algorithm thanks to the new hyperparameter step in the mutation strategies.